supchyan/sai2-colored-edition/README.md

 #### `themes toolkit for SAI 2 64bit patch ver.
 2024.02.22` `*`

 ```
-* I'm almost sure, this toolkit won't work with other patches,
+* I'm almost sure, this toolkit won't work with other sai versions,
   so keep it in mind.

-* If you know .exe principles, you can try to adapt this tools for any sai versions.
+* If you know .exe principles, you can try
+  to adapt this tools for any software patches.
   Major chance, patch differences won't be a big problem,
-  so sequences seeking is pretty much real.
+  so sequences seeking shouldn't be complicated.

 * SAI 2 is a license software, so you need an .slc file
   to run it properly. ( Are you serious )